Thank you for viewing our profile

 Qualities We Love, Admire and Respect in Each Other

-Lauren about William: William is undoubtedly the most loving and attentive person I know.
+Lauren About William: William is undoubtedly the most loving and attentive person I know.
 More important than grand gestures, he pays attention to all the small details like making sure my wireless headphones are recharged before I realize they need it or having the perfect cup of tea waiting for me when I wake up.
 He supports me every step of the way including sharing equally in all the household chores and holding me tightly when life gets a little stressful.
 He's an amazing dog dad to our dog, Annabelle, who is obsessed with him (even though I adopted her before we began dating).
 Watching him with children at work or when with friends and family, I know he will be an equally amazing father.

 Our Extended Families

 We are both the middle child of 3 kids.
 William has two brothers, and Lauren has an older sister and younger brother.
 While both of our families live in different states from us, we are lucky to live within driving distance of both.
 Although we do not get to see our families as often as we would like, holidays are important to us.
 Luckily, Thanksgiving is the main family holiday in William's family while Christmas is for Lauren's family.
 Thanksgiving is a multi-day event for William's family with a traditional Thanksgiving meal at his parents' house with siblings, aunts and uncles, and cousins on Thanksgiving Day.
-On Friday we go to the small town where William's mom grew up for more delicious food and playing card and board games as family.
+On Friday we go to the small town where William's mom grew up for more delicious food and lots of card and board games.
 Saturday evening is filled with college football.
 For Christmas, Lauren's extended family gathers at her mom's house for dinner and to watch a Christmas movie.
 We read 'Twas the Night Before Christmas every year on Christmas Eve (even when we are not all together we continue this tradition by FaceTime) and often go to midnight Mass.
 On Christmas morning we have a leisurely breakfast while opening presents and stockings, and then the extended family meets at Lauren's aunt and uncle's house for a Christmas dinner.

 From Us to You